bootpack/bootpack/README.md

 ### Build
 `npm run build` - Creates the project in **production** mode and outputs to the dist folder.
 `npm run watch` - Creates the project in **development** mode and outputs to the dist folder.
-`npm start` - Creates the project in production mode, runs webpack-dev-derver, watches changes & refreshes page.
+`npm start` - Creates the project in production mode, runs webpack-dev-server to watch for changes & refresh the page.
 Changes are output to the dist folder.

 ### Test
-`npm run test` - Runs lint tests; Add unit and e2e as needed
-`npm run lint` - Runs eslint and stylelint tests
+`npm run test` - Runs lint tests; Unit and e2e tests can be added here `npm run lint` - Runs eslint and stylelint tests
 `npm run lint:js` - Runs eslint test
 `npm run lint:css` - Runs stylelint test

 ### Tools
-`npm run generate:images` - Create a placeholder image (Right now you must manually update tools/image-generator.js to change the image size)
+`npm run generate:images` - Create a placeholder image (Edit `tools/image-generator.js` to change the image size)

 Please [open an issue](https://github.com/ZachTRice/webpack-bootstrap-boilerplate/issues/new) for support.